Going through a divorce is usually a difficult time in a person’s life.

 Decisions made in a divorce can have repercussions on you and your children for the rest of your lives.

-If you’re considering a divorce in Fresno, it’s important to seek guidance from a professional family law mediator in Fresno who understands California’s laws and statutes.
+If you’re considering a divorce in Fresno, it’s important to seek guidance from a professional family law mediator in Fresno and San Diego who understands California’s laws and statutes.

 Call Rebecca Medina today at (559) 785-3295 to schedule a consultation or contact us online.